marko-js/cli/packages/serve/README.md

 What if we want our app to be able to say "Hello" to more than just the world?
 Do we need to create a new page for each thing we want to say hello to?

 **Nope**.
 This is where route parameters come in.
 Route parameters allow you to use dynamic values from the url in your template.
-Just like normal pages, these are powered by your directory structure, but use a special syntax: files or directories that start with `:` indicate a parameter.
-Let's rename `hello.marko` to `hello/:name.marko` and update its contents to the following:
+Just like normal pages, these are powered by your directory structure, but use a special syntax: files or directories that contain `[PARAM]` indicate a parameter.
+Let's rename `hello.marko` to `hello/[name].marko` and update its contents to the following:

 ```marko
 <h1>Hello ${input.params.name}</h1>